Transplanting seedlings #2

 But let’s talk more about it since the final goal is to obtain good plants we can plant in the garden.
 Most often you will find the popular advice to transplant the seedlings after the first true leaves appear.
 Maybe it stemmed up from annual vegetables growing.

 Keep in mind that we do not need a lot of seedlings of the same species for our gardens.
-So, be mindful how many you transplant: 2-4 pots are more than enough.
-Concentrate on the quality.
+So, be mindful how many you transplant: 2-4 pots are more than enough, unless you plan on sharing with friends!
+Concentrate on the quality rather than the quantity.

-Too many pots, and soon you’ll find impossible to take care of all of them, especially when they are outdoors.
+Too many pots, and soon you’ll find impossible to take care of all the seedlings, especially when the season starts outdoors.

-Consider transplanting bunches of seedlings/pot (like shown in the image for Phyteuma), this way you will obtain little clumps faster.
+Consider transplanting bunches of seedlings/pot (like shown in the image for Phyteuma), this way you will obtain nice clumps faster.

 My favorite method for most alpine plants who like to be planted at the final location when young: skip the transplanting and plant the whole sowing pot in the rockery (in case you started them very early indoors).
 That’s my standard for Draba species: sow, grow for a while, acclimatize outdoors and plant in the rockery.